hanelliotphan/quick-meet/README.md

 ## Instructions of Use

+First, this project requires GPU instances to run.
+If you are using a Macbook, please ensure that you are having eGPUs (through Thunderbolt) installed, or use an online platform that has GPUs installed, i.e. Google Colab.

-First, the API keys for Hugging Face and OpenAI are required.
+Second, the API keys for Hugging Face and OpenAI are required.
 Please ensure that you have created an account for both of these products, and generate an API token from your account settings.